Regex+ (aka regex

 as strings, rather than returning a RegExp

 instance.
-This can be useful for tools that want to process the output.
+This can be useful when you want to apply postprocessing to the output.

 import {rewrite} from 'regex';